jeremytammik/tbc/a/1997_brep_gbxml.md

 ### BRepBuilder

-An in-depth discussion of Revit geometry generation, Toposurface issue and a look at where the softeware development industry may be headed:
+An in-depth discussion of Revit geometry generation, Toposurface issue and a look at where the software development industry may be headed:

 - [BRepBuilder analysis, tips and tricks](#2)
 - [Modify view workset editable](#3)